MilSpouseCoders/milspousecoders/.github/CONTRIBUTING.md

 ## Quick Start

+### Find something to work on
+You can view our current issues on Github.
+Once you find something you want to work on, let us know by commenting on the issue.

 ### Fork a copy
 Fork a copy  of the original repository to your own repository.
 Github provides a convenient button at the top right of the repositories page.